alexed1/LightningFlowComponents/flow_screen_components/datatable/README.md

 -   Fixed error when trying to exit the CPE after selecting the Apex Defined Object option
 -   Fixed delay when selecting a large (>200) number of records
 -   Fixed delay when editing multiple (>20) number of records
+-   Fixed issue with being unable to edit Apex-Defined columns unless Type was specified
+-   Made sure that the Key Field could not be edited
+-   Allow regular Textarea fields of 255 characters or less to be edited

 ## 01/19/21 -  Eric Smith -    Version 3.0.9
 **Updates:**